Triton cockatoo

 The Triton cockatoo (Cacatua galerita triton) is one of the four subspecies of the sulphur-crested cockatoo.
 The cockatoo was first described by Dutch zoologist, Coenraad Jacob Temminck, in 1849.
 There is no documentation as to why Temminck selected this name however it is suggested that it was named after the Dutch corvette, Triton, which operated off the Dutch New Guinea coastline, in 19th century.
+A 2024 genetic study found that the Triton cockatoo is genetically distinct from the two Australian forms of sulphur-crested cockatoo and should therefore be considered a separate species, Cacatua triton.

 It is considered a pest in its natural habitat.

 Description

 It is white, with a large yellow crest that it can raise.
 It is 45-55 cm long, weighing 550-600 g and can live up to 40 years.
 This subspecies differs from the Australian greater sulphur-crested cockatoo in that it is smaller, with broader crest feathers and has a pale blue periophthalmic ring instead of white.
 Its head and bill appear proportionally larger to its body when compared with the greater sulphur-crested.
 Although the Triton cockatoo is a larger and heavier bird than the Eleonora cockatoo, in practice, it may be difficult to visually differentiate between the two subspecies.